birchb1024/frangipanni/README.md

 <img src="frangipanni.jpg" alt="A Tree" width="200" align="right">

 The program reads each line on the standard input in turn.
 It breaks the line into tokens, then adds the sequence of tokens into a tree structure which is printed as indented lines or JSON formats.
+Alternatively the tree can be passed to a gopher-Lua script which you can write for any format.

 Options control where the line is broken into tokens, and output considerations.